EliteDev0227/angular-component-tree-master/README.md

 However, if you wish to contribute code, you can run `npm run example:cli` and open [localhost:4200](http://localhost:4200) to test your code manually before submitting a pull request.

-Please email me at adam@500tech.com before starting to work on a feature / bug to make sure it's something that I'm not working on already.
+Please check the issues / project before starting to work on a feature / bug to make sure it's not already in progress.